Judy Hashman nee Devlin.

 Photo:- Graham Habbin.

 Judy Hashman embarked on an incredible spell of dominance.
-From 1960 to 1964 she would win five consecutive women’s singles competitions, she moved head and shoulders above the competition.
-In 1965, this incredible run was broken; this was due, mainly, to the fact that she had a baby in the January.
+From 1960 to 1964, she would win five consecutive women’s singles competitions; she moved head and shoulders above the competition.
+In 1965, this incredible run was broken; this was due mainly to the fact that she had a baby in January.
 By the time March came around, she still achieved a highly credible Fourth Round finish- once again demonstrating her exceptional abilities.

-Judy was back in the swings of things in 1966 and carried her number one seeding through to win the final from Miss Imre Rietvld.
+Judy was back in the swings of things in 1966 and carried her number one seeding through to win the final against Miss Imre Rietveld from the Netherlands.

-To finish the greatest career in woman’s badminton, Judy resisted the immense Japanese challenge in 1967 which was led by Miss Noriko Takagi.
+To finish the greatest career in women’s badminton, Judy resisted the immense Japanese challenge in 1967, which was led by Miss Noriko Takagi.

 Never before nor after did she play so well for so long, it is a tribute to her that she would climax a career with such a class performance.
 After the final, Judy pulled the curtain down on her glittering singles career- retiring at the top, as she had wanted.

-Judy appeared in every All-England woman’s singles final between 1954 and 1967, apart from her break in 1965 following childbirth.
-This is a truly incredible, and surely places her near the top of the pantheon of great champions this sport has created.
+Judy appeared in every All-England women’s singles final between 1954 and 1967, apart from her break in 1965 following childbirth.
+This is truly incredible and surely places her near the top of the pantheon of great champions this sport has created.

-Although she did not quite topple her father’s record, to think that the same family produce such a dynasty is amazing.
-A true legend of the All-England.
+Although she did not quite topple her father’s record, it is amazing that the same family produced such a dynasty—a true legend of the All-England.

 1967 All-England Woman’s Singles final.
 Noriko Takagi (Japan) (far end) v Judy Hashman (USA). at the Wembley Arena, London.